 Germany’s conservative chancellor Angela Merkel urged voters on Sunday night to stay the course.
-“We have had four good years for Germany and I believe the next four years will be good as well,” she said at the end of a televised debate with the Social Democrat leader Peer Steinbrück.
+“We have had four good years for Germany and I believe the next four years will be good as well,” she said at the end of a televised debate with the Social Democratic Party leader Peer Steinbrück.

 Steinbrück, who is trailing badly in opinion polls, confronted the incumbent over an imminent third bailout program for Greece, which would be deeply unpopular in Germany.
 Merkel refused to discuss specifics, saying “as chancellor” she had a responsibility to keep the pressure on Greece to enact necessary economic and fiscal reforms.
 The promise of another bailout might alleviate that pressure.
 Rather than discussing more financial aid for profligate member states or eurobonds — the pooling of sovereign debt in the eurozone; unacceptable to most Germans — “everyone must take his own responsibility,” she said.